jyng/jyng.github.io/_posts/2017-03-21-food-challenge.md

 Here are some insights we found:
 - Measurement for carbon dioxide was not a clear indicator of how well users were doing
 - We had a hidden affordance in the graph UI.
 There is no perceivable information for a user to act upon (The graphs numbers were meaningless to a user).
-- The gauge's relationship with their food selection was ambiguous.
+- The gauge's relationship with a user's food selection was ambiguous.

 ## Solution